bmeyjohann/EyeProtector/docs/DISTRIBUTION.md

 ### For Standalone Version
 **Tell recipients:**
-> "Just download EyeBreakEnforcer.exe and double-click it.
+> "Just download EyeProtector.exe and double-click it.
 No installation needed!"

 ### For Framework-Dependent Version
 **Tell recipients:**
-> "Download and extract the zip file, then run EyeBreakEnforcer.exe.
+> "Download and extract the zip file, then run EyeProtector.exe.
 If you get an error, install .NET 9 Desktop Runtime from Microsoft first."

 ---